gpupo/cache/Resources/doc/libraries-list.md

 Name | Version | Description
 -----|---------|------------------------------------------------------
-doctrine/instantiator              1.0.5              A small, lightweight utility to instantiate objects in PHP without invoking their constructors fig/cache-util                     dev-master adc9cbe Useful utility classes and traits for implementing the PSR cache standard gpupo/common                       1.7.6              Common Objects myclabs/deep-copy                  1.6.0              Create deep copies (clones) of your objects phpdocumentor/reflection-common    1.0                Common reflection classes used by phpdocumentor to reflect the code structure phpdocumentor/reflection-docblock  3.1.1              With this component, a library can provide support for annotations via DocBlocks or otherwise retrieve information that is embedded in a DocBlock. phpdocumentor/type-resolver        0.2.1
+codeclimate/php-test-reporter      v0.4.4             PHP client for reporting test coverage to Code Climate doctrine/instantiator              1.0.5              A small, lightweight utility to instantiate objects in PHP without invoking their constructors fig/cache-util                     dev-master adc9cbe Useful utility classes and traits for implementing the PSR cache standard gpupo/common                       1.7.6              Common Objects guzzle/guzzle                      v3.9.3             PHP HTTP client.
+This library is deprecated in favor of https://packagist.org/packages/guzzlehttp/guzzle myclabs/deep-copy                  1.6.0              Create deep copies (clones) of your objects padraic/humbug_get_contents        1.0.4              Secure wrapper for accessing HTTPS resources with file_get_contents for PHP 5.3+ padraic/phar-updater               1.0.3              A thing to make PHAR self-updating easy and secure. phpdocumentor/reflection-common    1.0                Common reflection classes used by phpdocumentor to reflect the code structure phpdocumentor/reflection-docblock  3.1.1              With this component, a library can provide support for annotations via DocBlocks or otherwise retrieve information that is embedded in a DocBlock. phpdocumentor/type-resolver        0.2.1